-- ZOMO THE RABBIT, the West African tale of the trickster, told to Kindergarten, Gr.
+- For primary students: ZOMO THE RABBIT, the West African tale of the trickster, told to Kindergarten, Gr.
 1-3, with puppets, drumming and storytelling.
-This has been enormously successful for two years now, and we will offer it a couple of dates a month from January to June of 2017.
+This has been enormously successful for three years now, and we will offer it a couple of dates a month from January to June of 2018.
 This production takes anywhere from 30 - 60 minutes, depending on the number of groups involved and the time available for post Zomo story activities - - (i.e., echo story, "Going on Safari").

 In addition to the story, chidren are dvidied into two groups for back to back hands-on experience with African instruments and puppets.

-- HOW FROG LOST HIS TAIL, an African - based tale about self-awareness, responsibility, and sharing, created by our own GoGo Griot, Sya VanGeest.
+- For junior students: WHY FROG HAS NO TAIL, an African - based tale about self-awareness, responsibility, and sharing, created by our own GoGo Griot, Sya VanGeest.
 This takes about 45- 60 minutes to tell through dramatic storytelling with puppets and actors, followed by a class discussion about embracing our gifts and respecting those in others.

-- Tailored for any age: Individual class storytelling, from a variety of African tales, by two or three Griots, with the possible inclusion of a few puppets and drumming.
+- Tailored for any age: Individual class storytelling of a variety of African tales, by two or three Griots, with the possible inclusion of a few puppets and drumming.
 This is a much more low-key affair in separate classes.
 Choices of themes and topics to meet teachers' objectives can be discussed.